London Arbitration Centre Limited

 12.1 The Parties are informed that before a final decision on the dispute is delivered by the ADR official:

-12.1.1 they have the choice as to whether or not to agree to, or follow a proposed solution;
+12.1.1 they have the choice as to whether or not to agree to use ADR, or participate in ADR;

-12.1.2 participation in the ADR does not prevent the possibility of seeking redress through court proceedings;
+12.1.2 participation in the ADR does not prevent the possibility of seeking redress through court proceedings up until a final decision on the dispute by an ADR official is delivered to the Parties by Us;

-12.1.3 the proposed solution may be different from an outcome determined by a court applying legal rules; and
+12.1.3 the final decision may be different from an outcome determined by a court applying legal rules; and

 12.2 The consumer may withdraw from the ADR at any time before a final decision of the ADR official is delivered to the Parties by Us.

-12.3 The final decision of the ADR official on the dispute is binding upon the trader and the consumer and/or the Parties to the dispute subject to statutory rights of Appeal under the Arbitration Act 1996.
+12.3 The final decision of the ADR official on the dispute is binding upon the trader and the consumer and/or the Parties to the dispute subject to statutory rights of Appeal.
 The Parties will be notified by the ADR official of the outcome of the claim in writing and will provide a statement of the grounds on which the outcome is based.
 A copy of the decision will be delivered to the parties or their legal advisors (where such have been retained).

 13.1 The Parties are not obliged to retain a lawyer or a legal advisor, but they may seek independent advice or be represented or assisted by a third party at any stage of the ADR.